mithril-security/blindai-preview/README.md

 But here’s a taste of what using BlindAI could look like 🍒

-In our scenario: an AI company and their client are collaborating so that:
+In our scenario, an AI company and their client are collaborating so that:

 - the AI company can provide their model as an an easy-to-use service.
-- the client can feed their confidential data to the model whilst protecting it from third-party access along the way.
+- the client can feed their confidential data to the model while protecting it from third-party access along the way.

 ### AI company's POV